 The star of “Fifth Element” and “Rush Hour,” Chris Tucker was once among the highest-paid actors in Hollywood, racking up paychecks of $25 million per picture.
 However, a string of financial crises — like foreclosing on his $6 million home in 2011, taking a feature film hiatus and settling a $2.5 million tax lien in 2014 — had a serious effect on his net worth.

 Still, Tucker seems happy with being selective, even if he’s not quite as rich as he used to be.
-For instance, the actor made a surprise appearance in 2012’s “Silver Linings Playbook,” alongside actors Bradley Cooper and Jennifer Lawrence, and it wound up being an Oscar winner.
 As he told the Los Angeles Times in 2015, “I want to get better.
 I want to do something that excites me, that is different and fun.”
 For this small-fortuned celebrity, at least, money truly isn’t everything.

 Amanda Bynes grew up in the spotlight, starring in the self-titled “The Amanda Show” on Nickelodeon before graduating to teen comedies like “Easy A” and “What a Girl Wants.”
 After suffering a very public mental breakdown in 2013, the child star was placed under psychiatric hold and temporary conservatorship over her medical care and finances.
-Lately, she’s graduated from fashion school and has hinted at hopefully making a comeback soon.
-She regained control of her finances in 2017 after a judge deemed her to be “doing so much better.”
+However, we could be seeing Amanda Bynes in the spotlight again.
+In 2018, she said she wanted to return to acting.